Could It Be ADHD? What to Do If You Suspect Your Child Has ADHD

 Q: “Can my child’s school do the testing?”

-Your school psychologist can do helpful screeners and observations, but they’re not diagnosing.
-Their job is to determine whether your child qualifies for academic supports—not to give a formal diagnosis.
+School psychologists can provide helpful screeners and observations, but they don’t give formal diagnoses.
+Their primary role is to determine whether your child qualifies for academic supports—not to diagnose ADHD or other neurodevelopmental conditions.

-School assessments are great for flagging concerns, but for a full understanding of your child’s needs, a clinical or neuropsychological evaluation is key.
+School-based evaluations are a great starting point and can flag areas of concern, but if you want a full understanding of your child’s brain and behavior, a clinical or neuropsychological evaluation is essential.

 Q: “I’m nervous about getting a diagnosis.
 Won’t it just label my child?”